 Create a funding pool for female filmmakers (the sales of one film enable the creation of the next, thus making a circular economy possible).
 Script contests.
 Unique film related perks for collectors, possibility to vote on next projects, collabs with other female led NFT projects, access to metaverse cinema, opportunities to grow as female filmmaker

 Collabs with Metaverse movie theater to screen films made by women (all those stories we have always been told nobody wants to see or will never get made/sold) – here is your home of representation.
 Special accesses and passes for NFT holders of any of the Female Filmmakers NFT collections.

 ‘FEMALE FILMMAKERS: FEMALE GAZE’

 20 female artists from all around the world pay tribute to female filmmakers and reveal their vision of female gaze.

-You will be able to collect the NFTs on OpenSea.
+Collect the NFTs on OpenSea.

 We need more women in film and more women filmmakers in web3

 The lack of women working in the film industry has a direct implication in the stories that are told and produced and that therefore reach the big screens or our homes via VOD platforms.
 Cinema has an immediate effect on how we perceive our reality.

 Just one example of many: According to a study by the Geena Davis Institute, 7 out of 10 girls say Katnisss from The Hunger Games and Princess Merida from Brave influenced her decision to practice archery.

 But of the top-grossing 1500 films between 2007-2021, females made up 34% of all speaking characters.
 Males accounted for 66% of speaking characters, and less than 1% featured a woman or girl of color in a leading or co-leading role.